 Relay

-The relay race will be run for the class of Katka, Alice, Michaela, and Erika.
-Determine how many different orders there are in which the girls can run, as long as each of them can run in any position.
+A relay race will be run by the class team of Kate, Alice, Michaela, and Erica.
+Determine how many different running orders are possible, given that each of them can run in any position.

 Final Answer: